 Most doctors can diagnose diabetes.
 After your child has been diagnosed, your doctor will work with you to build a treatment plan that fits your child's needs.
 Health professionals who may be involved in the treatment of children with type 2 diabetes include:

 Many children have no symptoms before they are diagnosed with type 2 diabetes.

 If a doctor suspects that your child may have type 2 diabetes, he or she will do a medical history, physical examination, and blood glucose testing.
 If the results of these tests meet the criteria for diagnosing diabetes established by Diabetes Canada, your child has diabetes.

 If it is hard to tell whether your child has type 2 or type 1 diabetes, your doctor may do a C-peptide test or test for autoantibodies.
-(Autoantibodies are produced when the body's immune system does not work right.)
-These tests may not be able to confirm the type of diabetes your child has.
-Getting a definite diagnosis may take months or years.
-In either case, your child's sugar levels will need to be controlled right away.
+(Autoantibodies are produced when the body's immune system does not work right.
+These tests can help diagnose type 1 diabetes.)

 Because your child is at risk for diabetes complications (eye, heart, kidney, nerve, liver, and blood vessel problems), he or she needs to see a doctor regularly for tests to monitor type 2 diabetes.

 If your child is overweight and gets little or no exercise, he or she may be at risk for type 2 diabetes.
 Early detection and treatment for type 2 diabetes can prevent or delay problems from the disease.